distributedstatemachine/lium-rs/crates/lium-api/README.md

 ## Overview

-`lium-api` provides a comprehensive HTTP client for interacting with Celium compute services.
+`lium-api` provides a comprehensive HTTP client for interacting with lium compute services.
 This crate handles all API communication including:

 - **Pod Management**: Create, list, update, and delete compute pods
 - **Executor Operations**: Manage job executors and their lifecycle